adambard/learnxinyminutes-docs/javascript-es6.html.markdown

 true;
 false;

-// Strings are created with ' or ".
+// Strings are created with ', " or `.
 'abc';
 "Hello, world";
+// We will learn about the last of these later.

 // Negation uses the ! symbol
 !true; // = false